 A file may also show a "gone away" marker indicating that a member of the "Gone Away Information Network" has reported that they cannot trace a customer who is in arrears with payments.
 Alternatively, the marker may indicate a new address which the "gone away" has been traced to.

 Files in this register contain detailed information on applications made and loans given.
 It is aimed at tracing fraudsters who use different combinations of information to obtain credit dishonestly.
 It checks and counter checks information given on application forms.

 If your broker or lender uses any of the above agencies they will be able to confirm their contact addresses.
 CIFAS information is intended to warn lenders and act as a protection for innocent customers.

 You are able to see what information we hold about you.
 You can ask us for a copy at anytime.
 We will also tell you where the information was obtained.
-You will need to write and we may charge a small fee (£10 maximum).
-We will reply within 40 days from receipt of your fee.
+We will not charge you for this, unless the request is deemed to be ‘excessive or manifestly unfounded’.
+We will reply within 1 month of your request.